The Graduate School does not set defense deadlines; Consult with your department and dean's offices for more information.

 OUTSIDE EXAMINERS FOR PHD COMPS AND DEFENSES MUST REQUEST AN OUTSIDE EXAMINER AT LEAST TWO WEEKS PRIOR TO THE EXAM, OR THREE WEEKS IF YOU ARE TAKING YOUR ORAL COMPS OR DEFENDING IN THE SUMMER TERM.

 After you are notified of the corrections required by the Graduate School, you will need to submit (via ETD) the final, corrected version of your thesis/dissertation (.pdf).
-Once submitted, we review it to ensure the requested corrections have been made and will insert a digital copy of your signature page before approving it for publication.
+Once submitted, we review it to ensure the requested corrections have been made and submit it for publication.